natcl/Artnet/README.md

 An Art-Net library for Teensy and Arduino

+Also supports Arduino Zero and ESP8266 based boards

 Note: this library assumes you are using the standard Ethernet library

 ## Installation